BruOp/personal-website/content/blog/exposure/index.md

 }
 ```

-The code is pretty simple.
 For each thread, we read in the histogram value and store it in a local variable.
-Then we use a shared buffer to store a _weighted count_.
+Then we use a shared buffer to store a weighted count.
 We also take this opportunity to reset the global histogram buffer so that it can be used in the next frame.
+Take note that we've aliased

 the biggest trick here is the loop that accumulates the count into a single element of our shared buffer.
-It's a way of leveraging the parralellism of our compute space to perform the sums over two cells at a time, with the seperation between the two cells starting at `cutoff = NUM_THREADS / 2`, then being halved every iteration, until we end up with a distance of 0.
+It's a way of leveraging the parallel nature of our compute space to perform the sums over two cells at a time, with the separation between the two cells starting at `cutoff = NUM_THREADS / 2`, then being halved every iteration, until we end up with a distance of 0.
 The threads that have `gl_LocalInvocationIndex > cutoff` will be stalled, as they cannot contribute to the sum.
 The figure below illustrates the first few iterations for the thread with index `i`:

 ![Illustration of parallelized aggregation](avg_diagram.png)

 In the diagram, the red regions of the buffer are summed with the blue regions and stored in the blue.
 In the next interation, the red regions become gray, indication that they are ignored for this (and all following) iterations.
-It's important to note that since the buffer sizes and the compute size is the same, we are actually stalling the threads corresponding to the red and gray regions with `if (uint(gl_LocalInvocationIndex) < cuttoff)` that can be seen in the code above.
+It's important to note that since the buffer sizes and the compute size is the same, we are actually stalling the threads corresponding to the red and gray regions with `if (uint(gl_LocalInvocationIndex) < cutoff)` that can be seen in the code above.
 Only the blue regions are active.
 This may seem wasteful, but we'll still get an aggregation in `O(log_2(N))` iterations instead of `O(N)`, so the speed up is considerable over the naive, single threaded approach.

 At the end of the loop, we now have our weighted sum, which we can easily use to find our final "average" value.
-To do so, we first divide our weighted count (stored in by the aggregation above `histogramShared[0]`) and divide it by the number of pixels that actualy contribute _any_ luminance.
-So basically, we exclude the count that was stored in `histogram[0]` since those were the ones that fell below our threshold luminance value.
+To do so, we first divide our weighted count (stored in by the aggregation above `histogramShared[0]`) and divide it by the number of pixels that contribute _any_ luminance -- we exclude the count that was stored in `histogram[0]` since those were the ones that fell below our threshold luminance value.

 Finally, we move from the histogram bin space back to actual luminance values by performing the inverse of the operation we performed when constructing the histogram.
 This gives us the actual average luminance value for this frame.

-However, to prevent sudden changes in the exposure which would cause the final image to "flicker" for the user, we are going to use the [last frame's exposure value]() to smoothly change the value we store in the image.
+However, to prevent sudden changes in the exposure which would cause the final image to "flicker" for the user, we are going to use the [last frame's exposure value](https://google.github.io/filament/Filament.html#mjx-eqn-adaptation) to smoothly change the value we store in the image.
 That's it!
-We now have our average luminance value, which we can use with the equation above to calculate the exposure to prepare our image for tone mapping!
+We now have our $L_{avg}$ value, which we can use with the equation above to calculate the exposure to prepare our image for tone mapping!
 Which is in the next blog post.

+## Code Sample

+There's a working example of this code running as part of a BGFX-style example here: https://github.com/BruOp/bgfx/tree/tonemapping/examples/41-tonemapping

 ## Notes

 1. This is not true for HDR displays.
-Those displays use other color spaces that newer games are starting to support.
-[Frostbite tone mapping link]()
+Those displays use other color spaces that [newer games are starting to support](https://www.ea.com/frostbite/news/high-dynamic-range-color-grading-and-display-in-frostbite).

+## References

+While I've tried to diligently link to my references, I also have a general collection of links on tone mapping [here](https://github.com/BruOp/3d_programming_references#tone-mapping).

 <!-- I've read about many different techniques in computer graphics on blogs, twitter and my copy of [Real Time Rendering](), but I've rarely actually gone through and implemented any of them.
 My previous attempts to start had be -->